 - the impact of the occupational therapy profession is largely proportional to the number of practitioners with teams, programs and organisations working in that field of practice, and

 Ultimately this site is useful to the extent that it helps you ‘do something, do more, do better’ (WHO, 2013) in our profession’s response to displaced people.

 You might also like

-- Literature published by occupational therapists regarding displacement
+- The list of literature published by occupational therapists regarding displacement

 - The WFOT Human Displacement Position Paper